twitter-archive/iago/README.md

 The logs are rotated by size.
 Each individual log can be up to 100 megabytes before being rotated.
 The are 6 rotations maintained.

-The stats log, parrot-server-stats.log, is a minute-by-minute dump of all the statistics maintained by the Iago server.
+The stats log, `parrot-server-stats.log`, is a minute-by-minute dump of all the statistics maintained by the Iago server.
+Each entry is for the time period since the previous one.
+That is, all entries in `parrot-server-stats.log` need to be accumulated to match the final values reported by [http://localhost:9994/stats.txt](http://localhost:9994/stats.txt).

 [Top](#Top)